 How to Upgrade a Military Discharge

 In some situations, you may be eligible to apply to have your military discharge upgraded to a higher rating.
-However, despite, the rumors, there is no automatic upgrade process.
+However, there is no automatic upgrade process.

-You must apply to have your discharge upgraded by downloading DD Form 293 – Application for the Review of Discharge or Dismissal from the Armed Forces of the United States.
+You must apply to have military discharges upgraded by downloading DD Form 293 – Application for the Review of Discharge or Dismissal from the Armed Forces of the United States.

 How Military Discharge Information Should Be Used for Job Interviews

-However, even if the veteran did not receive one of these types of discharges, it doesn’t necessarily mean they were discharged for bad conduct, as the reason could have been a medical discharge or other administrative discharge.
+Even if a veteran did not receive an honorable or general discharge, it doesn’t necessarily mean they were discharged for bad conduct.
+The reason could have been a medical discharge or other administrative discharge.